 Ingredients needed for making pounded Yam

 Yam – The type of Yam we use is commonly referred to as puna yam, true yam, or African yam.
 It has a dark brown rough skin with off-white flesh.
 They can be boiled, roasted, or fried.
-If you live outside Africa like the united states.
-The best place to find true yams will be the ethnic market or online stores.
+If you live outside Africa like the united states, the best place to find true yams will be the ethnic market or online stores.
+You can read more about the true yam to learn more.

 Water – water is the second ingredient and this is needed to boil the yam until it becomes fork-tender.